victoriaEssien/educate-blog/README.md

 ### Purpose of this project is to implement a blog where users will be able to post articles related to tech.

 Therefore feel free to contribute if:
-1. you are a beginner, mid or senior level Flutter Developer
+1. you are a beginner, mid or senior level Developer
 2. you are a designer
 3. you will be documentating the code
 4. you will be working on the server side